 Origins Available: English, French

-Norman surnames are characterized by a multitude of spelling variations.
+spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Talbot, Talbott, Talbut, Talbart, Talbert and many more.

-Another 319 words (23 lines of text) are included under the topic Early Talbott Notables in all our PDF Extended History products and printed products wherever possible.
+Another 117 words (8 lines of text) are included under the topic Early Talbott Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Talbott family moved to Ireland, but this topic is not covered in this excerpt.
-Another 155 words(11 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Talbott or a variant listed above:

-Talbott Settlers in the United States in the 18th Century
+Talbott Settlers in United States in the 18th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.